Guimica-gml/Shadow-Dungeon/README.md

 The basic gameplay consists of the player going from room to room in the dungeon killing the enemies with guns that can be found in chests spread through the map.
 The default weapon, for when the player in not holding a gun, is a knife.
 As described, every time the player is hit its gun gains 1 level point, the player can then regain hp by founding the heart item
 (described in the `Items` section).
-To avoid having the player getting to strong, it will lose a level point in its gun every time it gets an item, the only expection being ammunition.
+To avoid having the player getting too strong, it will lose a level point in its gun every time it gets an item, the only expection being ammunition.

 There are three levels, they are all very small, the game itself can be completed in less than 5 minutes, the last room contains a boss, with three different attacks that are chosen randomly.

-This was my first ever complete game, even though it's very small, a lot of the game design does not work, but it was good practice for any future games.
+This was my first ever complete game, even though it's very small and a lot of the game design does not work, it was a good practice for any future games.

 ## Weapons
 The guns don't have an specif name in game, but they basically are: